Guide

 Why do stargazers matter for outreach?

 The catch is that the star list is just usernames.
-To act on it you need the named person behind each one.
+To act on it you need the named person behind each one, and a public email where one exists.
 WarmStars scans a repo’s stargazers into named profiles with company, role, and a public email for many of them, using public data only.

 Common questions